 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 This water supply is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, you may with to have your water tested.
+Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-Turbidity YEAR LIMIT (TT) LEVEL DETECTED Unit of Measure VIOLATION LIKELY SOURCE OF CONTAMINATION 2021 Highest single measurement 1 0.26 NTU No Soil Runoff 2021 Lowest monthly % meeting limit 0.3 100% NTU No Soil Runoff
+Turbidit V Year Limit (TT) Level Detected Unit of Measure Violation Likely Source of Contamination 2022 Highest single measurement 1 0.28 NTU No 2022 Lowest monthly % meeting limit 0.3 100% NTU No Soil Runoff